 His research and writing has appeared in many prestigious journals, including Psychometrika, International Review of Retail, Distribution, and Consumer Research; Environment and Behavior; the British Journal of Management; Multivariate Behavior Research, and others.
 Dr. Hackett is a chartered psychologist also an associate fellow of the British Psychological Society, a fellow of the Massachusetts Psychological Association, the Royal Anthropological Institution and a member of the Facet Theory Association.

-A practicing artist, his mixed media paintings draw heavily on neuroscience to depict the physiological and psychological basis of visual perception, have been exhibited in England, Wales, Scotland, Iceland, and the US.
+A practicing and showing artist, his mixed media paintings draw heavily on neuroscience to depict the physiological and psychological basis of visual perception, have been exhibited in England, Wales, Scotland, Iceland, and the US.

 Conservation and the Consumer: Understanding Environmental Concern.
 London: Routledge Publishers

 - Field of Vision, Lochmaddy: Taigh Chearsabagh Museum and Art Centre, Scottish Arts Council.

 - Fine Art and Perceptual Neuroscience: Field of Vision and the Painted Grid,